 - This is by far one of my hens’ favorite layers feed.

-In addition to changing their feed you can also give them tonics.
-Personally I don’t give them any tonics but a commonly used tonic is apple cider vinegar.
+In addition to changing their feed, you can also give them tonics.
+Personally, I don’t give them any tonics, but a commonly used tonic is apple cider vinegar.

 THE BEST APPLE CIDER VINEGAR